As a Toronto copywriter, I've asked myself that question a million times.

 Give me a shout.
 I'm Jonathan Lewin, a freelance Toronto copywriter with a decade-and-a-half of experience crafting all kinds of content for all kinds of clients.
 That includes creative stuff like websites, print ads, brochures, and viral campaigns.
 And user experience stuff like UI content and help documentation.

 Whatever type of Toronto copywriter you're looking for, I'm the guy you can count on to get it done right.
 I do it for web design firms.
 I do it for Fortune 500 companies.
 I do it for small businesses.
 And I'll do it for you.
 Unless you make ladders.

 • Offsite Projects --> Unvailable.

 • Onsite Projects --> Unvailable.

 About Jonathan Lewin, Toronto Copywriter

 Jonathan Lewin is a copywriter in Toronto who despises speaking in the third-person.
 So now's a good time to switch things up.
-I work out of my home office just north of the city most of the time, but I travel as far as Waterloo to meet with clients when they want to see my face.
+I work just north of Toronto, but I travel as far as Waterloo to meet with clients when they want to see my face.
 I'm willing to travel even farther if your project is interesting enough.
 Or if you're based in Aruba.
 I love Aruba.

 I got my start in the advertising biz, working for a midsize ad agency at Yonge & St. Clair in Toronto that shall remain nameless.
 OK, twist my arm.
-It was Bates Canada, may she rest in peace.
+It was Bates Canada.
+May she rest in peace.
 I went solo in 2005, connecting with a number of ad agencies, web design firms, and marketing departments in Toronto.
-While I've been focused on working with local clients in need of a Toronto copywriter, I've been privileged to work with agencies and companies all over the planet, including those in Costa Rica, Australia, elsewhere in Canada, and south of the 49th parallel.